tabarra/txAdmin/docs/dev_notes.md

     - [ ] reported cases of crash reason too big without word break causing page to scroll horizontal
 - [!] radix select/dropdown inside dialog
     - test the settings one as well as the ban form inside the player modal
+- [ ] the console lines are shorter on first full render (ctrl+f5) and on f5 it fixes itself
+    - didn't happen in v7.2.2, not sure about v7.3.2
+    - doesn't seem to be neither fontSize nor lineHeight

 ## Refactor + DX
 - [x] deprecate fxRunner.srvCmd